 Abdominal sounds (bowel sounds) are made by the movement of the intestines as they push food through.
-Since the intestines are hollow, bowel sounds can echo through the abdomen much like the sounds heard from water pipes.
+The intestines are hollow, so bowel sounds echo through the abdomen much like the sounds heard from water pipes.

-Most bowel sounds are harmless and simply mean that the gastrointestinal tract is working.
-A doctor can check abdominal sounds by listening to the abdomen with a stethoscope (auscultation).
+Most bowel sounds are harmless.
+They simply mean that the gastrointestinal tract is working.
+A health care provider can check abdominal sounds by listening to the abdomen with a stethoscope (auscultation).

 Ileus is a condition in which there is a lack of intestinal activity.
 Many medical conditions may lead to ileus.
-It is important to evaluate it further because gas, fluids, and the contents of the intestines can build up and break open (rupture) the bowel wall.
-The doctor may be unable to hear any bowel sounds when listening to the abdomen.
+This problem can cause gas, fluids, and the contents of the intestines to build up and break open (rupture) the bowel wall.
+The provider may be unable to hear any bowel sounds when listening to the abdomen.

 Reduced (hypoactive) bowel sounds include a reduction in the loudness, tone, or regularity of the sounds.
 They are a sign that intestinal activity has slowed.

-Hypoactive bowel sounds are normal during sleep, and also occur normally for a short time after the use of certain medications and after abdominal surgery.
+Hypoactive bowel sounds are normal during sleep.
+They also occur normally for a short time after the use of certain medicines and after abdominal surgery.
 Decreased or absent bowel sounds often indicate constipation.

 Increased (hyperactive) bowel sounds can sometimes be heard even without a stethoscope.
 Hyperactive bowel sounds mean there is an increase in intestinal activity.
-This can sometimes occur with diarrhea and after eating.
+This may happen with diarrhea or after eating.